freeCodeCamp/freeCodeCamp/guide/english/c/if/index.md

 ```
 if (condition) {
-	// Do something if `condition` is true
+	// Do something if `condition` is true or 1
 }
 else if (anotherCondition) {
-	// Do something if `anotherCondition` is ture
+	// Do something if `anotherCondition` is true or 1
 }
 else {
-	// Do something if `condition` AND `anotherCondition` is false
+	// Do something if `condition` AND `anotherCondition` is false or 0
 }
 ```